flabbet/xkcd_ascii/README.md

 ```
 $ xkcd_ascii
 ```
-It will generate random comic with resolution 80x32 (default terminal size in most linux distros), which is usally too small for nice Ascii Art.
-That's why `resize` parameter comes into action
+It will generate random comic with automatic, terminal size resolution. `resize` parameter is optional, you can adjust res with it.

 ```
 $ xkcd_ascii -s [width] [height]